 Welcome to our home page and my first column as president of the Senior Citizens Foundation of Shelter Island.

 We were psyched about 2020 as a big year for us.
-There was a surge of generous donations funding wonderful new projects, not least of which, a new wheelchair-accessible bus, the “Shelter Island Silver Streak,” was scheduled for spring delivery.
+There was a surge of generous donations funding wonderful new projects, not least of which, a new 20-passenger, wheelchair-accessible bus, “The Silver Streak,” was scheduled for spring delivery.
 [See some photos from the arrival of The Silver Streak on Thursday, August 20th on our Photos page.]

 Then we hit a speed bump.
 You might have heard.
 Covid-19.